4 Best Construction Loans in South Carolina

 Key Terms

 This puts pressure on housing prices.
-The South Carolina Realtors Association reports that South Carolina home prices are up over 13.8 percent from last year, with a median sales price of $273,000.
+The South Carolina Realtors Association reports that South Carolina home costs are up over 13.8 percent from last year, with a median sales price of $273,000.

-Increasingly people turn to building new homes rather than trying to find one in an extremely competitive market.
-While the process of building a home takes many months (or up to a year), many people feel like the value of building a custom home is worth it.
+Increasingly individuals turn to constructing new homes rather than attempting to locate one in an extremely competitive market.
+While the process of building a home takes many months (or up to a year), many people feel like the benefit of building a custom home is worthwhile.

 If you’re considering building a dream home, keep reading to learn more about construction loans and the best lenders in South Carolina we found during our research.